The Giant’s Causeway

 Myths & Legends of the Causeway

 The Giant’s Causeway, near Bushmills, has been drawing thousands of tourists from near and far with its mystery and rare geological formations; however, according to legend, the columns are the remains of a causeway built by a giant Finn McCool.
 The story goes that the Irish giant Fionn mac Cumhaill (Finn MacCool), from the Fenian Cycle of Gaelic mythology, was challenged by the Scottish giant Benandonner.
-Fionn accepted the challenge and built the causeway across the North Channel to meet the two giants.
+Fionn accepted the challenge and built the causeway across the North Channel to reach Scotland and confront Benandonner.
+The legend describes how the giant constructed these iconic stepping stones as a path to Scotland, connecting the two lands both mythologically and geographically.
 The legend of Causeway Giant’s Finn McCool and Benandonner battle is told on the big screen in the Giant’s Causeway Visitor Centre, which the National Trust runs.

 Find out more here about Fionn McCool